apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution.md

 So it would remove the `cn` from the attributes.
 The final result is is a principal whose id is `John Smith` who has a `sAMAccountName` attribute of `johnsmith`.

-Note that by default, CAS auto-creates attribute repository sources that are appropriate for LDAP, JDBC, etc.
-If you need something more, you will need to resort to more elaborate measures of defining the bean configuration.

-To see the relevant list of CAS properties, please [review this guide](../installation/Configuration-Properties.html).
-More about the Person Directory and its configurable sources [can be found here](https://github.com/apereo/person-directory).

 ### JDBC